stardog-union/stardog-examples/examples/machinelearning/readme.md

 We can accurately predict a movie's rating with a one star error margin.
 Not bad!

-Tweaking some of Stardog's learning algorithm parameters through the `spa:parameters` property, decreases the error even further.
+Using [hyperparameter optimization](https://www.stardog.com/docs/#_hyperparameter_optimization), we can decrease the error even further.

 ```
 ./stardog query movies 3-tweaked_parameters.sparql